wso2/docs-mi/en/docs/develop/creating-artifacts/creating-endpoint-templates.md

 7. Specify values for the [required parameters]({{base_path}}/reference/synapse-properties/template-properties/#endpoint-template-properties) for the selected endpoint type.

-8. Also, update the endpoint parameter values with placeholders that are prefixed by `$`.
+8. Also, update the endpoint parameter values with placeholders prefixed by `$`.

 9. Click **Create**.